NitikaChoudhary98/React-Assignment/README.md

 # react-assignment

 Library used : "Material-Table"
-To Install packages use below command in vscode terminal: npm install material-table --save npm install @material-ui/core --save
+To Install packages use command in vscode terminal:

+npm install material-table --save, npm install @material-ui/core --save

 To Add material icons: